ading2210/edpuzzle-answers/README.md

  - `rate_limits` - Sets the rate limit for each generator service.
 The format for each value is listed on the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/configuration.html#rate-limit-string-notation).

 ## Credits:
-The code for the video skipper is based off of [this](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.
+The code for the video skipper is based off of [ASmallYawn/EdpuzzleSkipper](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.

 All other code has been written solely by me, [ading2210](https://github.com/ading2210).

+Other contributors:
+- [@smatian](https://github.com/smatian) - Improved the popup CSS and auto answerer (#68)

 This project contains icons from the the [Iconoir](https://iconoir.com/) icon library.